cryptix/goSam/CONTRIBUTING.md

 ### (5) Conduct

-Seriously, this should go without saying, but I'm going to anyway.
-This is a small-ish, straightforward library intended to enable a clear a clear technical task.
-We should be able to be civil with eachother, give and accept criticism contructively, and respect eachother's busy schedules.
+This is a small-ish, straightforward library intended to enable a clear technical task.
+We should be able to be civil with eachother, and give and accept criticism contructively and respectfully.

 This document was drawn from the examples given by Mozilla [here](mozillascience.github.io/working-open-workshop/contributing/)